 - Promptly remove mail from your mailbox.
 If you're planning to be away from home and can't pick up your mail, call the U.S. Postal Service at 1-800-275-8777 to request a vacation hold.

 - Ask about information security procedures in your workplace.
 Find out who has access to your personal information and verify that records are kept in a secure location.
 Ask about the disposal procedures for those records as well.

 - Before revealing any personally identifying information (for example, on an application), find out how it will be used and secured, and whether it will be shared with others.
 Ask if you have a choice about the use of your information.
 Can you choose to have it kept confidential?

-Check your credit report: Order copies of your credit report once a year to ensure accuracy.
+Check your credit report, either online or order copies of your credit report once a year to ensure accuracy.
 You may call 1-877-322-8228 or visit Annual Credit Report for a FREE credit report from any or all three credit reporting agencies.
 (The law allows credit bureaus to charge you up to $9.00 for an additional copy of your credit report.)